emcco/safebo/README.md

 # Safe Bayesian Optimization with Frequentist and Bayesian Error Bounds

 Hi!
-Welcome to my git repo containing the software I wrote and used for my master thesis 'Safe Exploration Methods for Gaussian Processes' at the Institute of Control System at the University of Technology Hamburg, Germany.
+Welcome to my git repo containing the software I wrote and used for my master thesis 'Safe Exploration Methods for Gaussian Processes' at the Institute of Control Systems at the University of Technology Hamburg, Germany.

 ## Contents
 - [Theory](#theory)